Fast, effortless and 100% online.

-If you started working for yourself, then you need to register as self-employed with the HMRC.
+If you have started working for yourself, then you need to register as self-employed with HMRC to pay tax.

 The good news:

 You can also do this using the SA1 form: you can download it on HMRC’s website, fill it in, and send it by post.
-We don’t recommend it, however – it will take additional time to reach the HMRC.
+Bear in mind, this method takes additional time to reach HMRC.

 The process is similar, but instead you will use the online CWF1 form.

-Just use the same UTR number and HMRC login as last time.
+Just use the same 10-digit unique taxpayer reference (UTR) number and HMRC login as last time.